wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_priv_findPrivacyGroup.md

 ---
-title: etc:priv_findPrivacyGroup \[POST\] {disallowed}
+title: etc:priv_findPrivacyGroup  {disallowed} - Ethereum Classic
-description: Returns a list of privacy groups containing only the listed members.
-Forexample, if the listed members are A and B, a privacy group containingA, B, and C is not returned.
+description: Example code for the etc:priv_findPrivacyGroup  {disallowed} json-rpc method. Сomplete guide on how to use etc:priv_findPrivacyGroup  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters